iSupplier is here, please utilize the iSupplier icon below for additional information and training.

 Our core mission is to provide exceptional customer service while delivering procurement services that satisfies our customers’ needs through an open, fair and transparent process.

-All suppliers should complete their registration with the County in iSupplier; a completed W-9 (foreign entities require W-8) and "Conflict of Interest" form is required (available below) along with a copy of the company's business license.
+All suppliers are required to complete their registration with the County in iSupplier; a completed W-9 (foreign entities require W-8) and "Conflict of Interest" form is required (available below) along with a copy of the company's business license.
+ACH (Automated Clearing House) is established for all registered vendors and require a voided copy of your organization's check when completing the iSupplier Registration (authorized bank letters accepted if printed checks not utilized).
+Please feel free to contact our iSupplier helpdesk for additional assistance iSupplier Helpdesk (404)-371-2713 or iSupplier_support@dekalbcountyga.gov.
 Suppliers interested in certification as a Local Small Business Enterprise (LSBE) should complete the appropriate application as well.
-The County will also be transitioning to ACH (Automated Clearing House).
-This requires that you include a voided copy of your organizations check when completing the iSupplier Registration (authorized bank letters accepted if printed checks not utilized).
-Please feel free to contact our iSupplier helpdesk for additional assistance iSupplier Helpdesk (404)-371-2713 or iSupplier_support@dekalbcountyga.gov.

 We hope that the following information will assist you in better understanding the process to be followed to do business with DeKalb County.

 Purchasing & Contracting utilizes competitive bidding processes to procure its goods and services.
 The two most commonly utilized processes are the Invitation to Bid (ITB) which awards the lowest, responsive and responsible bidder(s) and the Request for Proposal (RFP) which awards the highest scoring, responsive and responsible proposer(s) determined to be most advantageous to the County based on evaluation factors established.

 It is the goal of all employees in the Purchasing and Contracting Department to obtain the very best value for every tax dollar spent for the citizens of DeKalb County and to ensure that your visit to this department is productive and pleasant.